GLAM-Workbench/glam-workbench.github.io/docs/trove-lists/trove-public-tags.md

   - toc
 ---

-*Harvested: 6 July 2022*
+*Harvested: 6 June 2024*

-This dataset contains details of 2,201,090 unique public tags added to 9,370,614 resources in Trove between August 2008 and July 2022.
+This dataset contains details of 2,495,958 unique public tags added to 10,403,650 resources in Trove between August 2008 and June 2024.
 It is saved as a CSV file with the following columns:

 | Column | Contents |
 |--------|----------|